 Fiber to the Home Construction

 Spencer Municipal Utilities is continuing to expand fiber to the home communication services throughout Spencer.
-Phase I is finished up that serves approximately 700 customers and underground construction is finished for Phase II for nearly 2,000 additional homes and businesses in Spencer, and Phase III will start spring of 2016.
+Phase I is finished up that serves approximately 700 customers and underground construction is finished for Phase II for nearly 2,000 additional homes and businesses in Spencer, and Phase III outside construction was completed in 2016.